destroyer246k/Arrays---String-in-cpp/README.md

 ### 5. Check Palindrome
 **Algorithm:**
+This program checks whether a given string reads the same forwards and backwards.
+It prints whether the string is a palindrome or not.
 1. Start.
 2. Declare a string and take input.
 3. Compare characters from both ends moving toward the center.